tendermint/spec/spec/abci/apps.md

 their state as follows:

 - return the Merkle root of the deterministic application state in `ResponseCommit.Data`.
-- it will be included as the `AppHash` in the next block.
+This Merkle root will be included as the `AppHash` in the next block.
 - return efficient Merkle proofs about that application state in `ResponseQuery.Proof` that can be verified using the `AppHash` of the corresponding block.